|Aaron Schmidt Photography|

 I grew up in the suburb of Oakville, Ontario (just south of Toronto) where I spent many a day climbing trees and exploring the world outside.
 My interest in photography and travel was sparked through a monthly subscription to National Geographic, which brought to vivid life scenes from an unknown world.

-I was raised Christian but became disillusioned with religion later in life.
 I've always been a fan of Helen Keller's philosophy to "never be content to creep when you have the urge to soar".
 Introvert that I am, I spent most of my adolescence in forests with friends and creativity.

 After graduating from the University of Guelph with a degree in Computer Science, I moved down south to Atlanta, Georgia to work for Internet Security Systems.
 Shortly after, I purchased my first digital camera (a 1.3 MP Sony Cybershot DSC-S30) and got to work taking pictures of anything and everything.
 Jason Kravitz invited me to play bass guitar for the eclectic, hard-rock band Down to the Shake where eerie sounds glowed from under black lights.